 Indication Status Relevant Codes Notes

-Rental or purchase of digital electronic pacemaker monitor (physician-prescribed, patient has cardiac pacemaker) Covered Not specified in policy Prescription required; billed under DME benefit category
+Rental or purchase of digital electronic pacemaker monitor — physician prescribed, patient has cardiac pacemaker Covered Not specified in policy Professional services not triggered until rate changes ≥5 pulses per minute

-Rental or purchase of audible/visible signal pacemaker monitor (physician-prescribed, patient has cardiac pacemaker) Covered Not specified in policy Prescription required; billed under DME benefit category
+Rental or purchase of audible/visible signal pacemaker monitor — physician prescribed, patient has cardiac pacemaker Covered Not specified in policy Professional services triggered by change in audible/visible signal

-Outpatient pacemaker evaluation in addition to home monitor use Covered with documentation Not specified in policy Medical necessity must be separately documented; CMS will expect supporting rationale in the chart
+Outpatient pacemaker evaluation used in addition to home self-contained monitor Covered with documentation Not specified in policy Medical necessity for the outpatient visit must be separately documented

 + 1 more indications